SameeraSukumaran/Zendesk-Ticket-Viewer/README.md

 # Project Description

-Zendesk-Ticket-Viewer is a CLI ticket viewer which displays
+Zendesk-Ticket-Viewer is a CLI ticket viewer which has the following functionalities:
+  Loging into the zendesk user's account.
+  Requesting Ticket list view with pagination upto 25 tickets per page.
+  Viewing a single ticket.

 # Prerequisites:

 Make sure you have zendesk account.
-Keep your subdomain name,email id for zendesk account and API token handy.
+Keep your Subdomain Name,Email id for zendesk account and API token handy.

+API token can be obtained from the Support admin interface at Admin > Channels > API.

 Go to your Mac Terminal